20 Most Prominent Web Technology Trends of the Year 2013

 - web development technology trends

-- website technology and trends 2013
+- latest web technology trends

 - HTML and web technology trends